 The order form itself is powered by Esri’s Survey 123 for ArcGIS technology and is designed with step-logic where pertinent questions appear based on previous answers.

 One of the exciting new aspects of an initiative is the ability for an audience member to sign into a community account and “follow” the initiative.
 This will grant them access to broadcasts about new events, updates, new product launches, and other useful information.
-Of course, being able to show which schools are as excited about this new initiative as we are has never been easier!
+Now, being able to show which schools are as excited as we are about this new initiative has never been easier!

 Talk to our digital platform experts today if your agency or organization is interested in community engagement with the power of Esri ArcGIS Hub Initiatives – SymGEO is here to help!